WHEL

-WHEL (93.7 FM) is a commercial radio station licensed to Sanibel, Florida, and broadcasting to the Cape Coral–Fort Myers Metropolitan Area.
-The station is owned by Sun Broadcasting and airs a country music radio format branded as "Trump Country."
-The studios and offices are on Palm Beach Boulevard (Florida State Road 80) in Fort Myers, near the Caloosahatchee River.
+WHEL (93.7 FM) is a commercial radio station licensed to Sanibel, Florida, United States, and serving the Cape Coral–Fort Myers Metropolitan Area.
+The station is owned by Sun Broadcasting and airs a country music format branded as "Trump Country."
+The studios are located on Palm Beach Boulevard (Florida State Road 80) in Fort Myers, near the Caloosahatchee River.

-WHEL is a Class C2 FM station with an effective radiated power (ERP) of 43,000 watts.
-The transmitter is on Ten Mile Drive in San Carlos Park, off Old Route 41.
-The station broadcasts using HD Radio technology.
-On its HD2 digital subchannel, it carries a sports radio format known as "Fox Sports Fort Myers."
-The subchannel feeds two FM translators, 94.1 in Fort Myers and 103.3 in Bayshore.
+WHEL's transmitter is sited on Ten Mile Drive in San Carlos Park, off Old Route 41.
+The station broadcasts in HD Radio; the HD2 digital subchannel carries a sports radio formal, which feeds two FM translators, 94.1 in Fort Myers and 103.3 in Bayshore.